eslint/rfcs/designs/2022-forbid-disable/README.md

     Are you able to implement this RFC on your own?
 If not, what kind of help would you need from the team?
 -->
-I can implement this independently
+- I can implement this independently
+- Will the RFC still need to be open for 21 days if the main contributors all chime in?

 ## Frequently Asked Questions